Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Introduction

 In this work, we treat {a sketched object as} a combination of part sketches and further transform the {sketch} beautification problem into two sub-problems: part sketch beautification and {global structure beautification}. {Given a freehand input sketch, we expect to beautify the local geometry defects in the part beautification module and address the {overall} structure issues in the {structure beautification module.} To better instantiate the user's conceptual sketches, we {make} several strict constraints for this task.
-First, during the process of part beautification, one should follow {the} user's original drawing intention as much as possible.
-Second, during the process of {structure beautification}, one should maintain the user's original structure as much as possible.
+First, during the process of part beautification, one should follow {the} user's original drawing intention as much as possible. {In our algorithm, we regard this constraint as: (i) The endpoints of the strokes in the beautified result should be as close as possible to {those} in the user's original sketch; (ii) The curvature of the strokes in the beautified result should be as close as possible to its beautification reference (see Figure \ref{fig:geometry_beautification}).} Second, during the process of {structure beautification} , one should maintain the user's original structure as much as possible.
 Therefore, directly replacing the user's input part sketch with a {better part sketch retrieved from the database} is not considered in our method.
-Besides, the large transformation and structure vibrations {are} not what we {aim for}.
-Therefore, we perform a mild refinement on {the input sketch in terms of both geometry and structure} (see Figure \ref{fig:teaser}).}
+In addition, we do not aim for large transformations and structural {alterations} {(e.g., scaling beyond 0.8 $\sim$ 1.2 times or translating beyond $-3$ to $3$ pixels on the individual parts of a sketch)}, and we perform smaller refinements on {the input sketch in terms of both geometry and structure} (see Figure \ref{fig:teaser}). }